 It’s a vague requirement and these suggestions are equally vague, however, they’re just suggestions of things that you could include.

 Remember: being able to speak Portuguese is a separate requirement, so this doesn’t count as a cultural link, although you could argue that having a higher level than the A2 shows you have made more of an effort to integrate than the average person.

 Permanent residency is granted in 10-year blocks, regardless of whether you’re from an EU country or not.

 It’s likely that your Portuguese citizenship application will take around 2 years to process, so you won’t be able to jump straight from your temporary residency to Portuguese citizenship.
 You’ll need permanent residency in between.

-To get permanent residency, you’ll need to make an appointment with SEF, attend an interview, and show the required documents.
+To get permanent residency, you’ll need to make an appointment with AIMA, attend an interview, and show the required documents.
 This needs to be done in-person and can’t be done by a lawyer using power of attorney.

 You’ll also need to collect your document 1 month later in person.